4.1 Configuring Observability Sources

 In the Date Histogram, we further have 3 field that needs to be filled to make term aggregation work which involves:

-2. Histogram: It is used to group numerical data into contiguous intervals based on the frequency of occurrence.
-The “Interval” represents the size of these intervals, typically in seconds.
+b.
+Histogram: It is used to group numerical data into nearby intervals based on the frequency of occurrence.
+The “Interval” represents the size of these intervals in seconds.

 Under “Terms,” there are four fields you need to fill in to make the term aggregation work.
 These fields include:

-Time Zone: You can select a specific time zone by enabling Advanced Settings and choosing the desired time zone.
+Advanced Settings: You can select a specific time zone by enabling Advanced Settings.

 After completing this query, you can preview, validate, and move on to the next step.